City Spends $12K To Clean Up Lawn Of Granada Hills Home, Councilman Wants Homeowner To Pay

-GRANADA HILLS (CBSLA) — After years of complaints and several court orders, the city of Los Angeles Saturday sent sanitation workers in Moon suits to remove 21,000 pounds of trash and junk from the front lawn of a Granada Hills home.
+GRANADA HILLS (CBSLA) — After years of complaints and several court orders, the city of Los Angeles Saturday sent sanitation workers in hazmat gear to remove 21,000 pounds of trash and junk from the front lawn of a Granada Hills home.

-Neighbors said they were happy something had been done to clear the junk from the yard of the home in the 16500 block of Bircher Street, but they fear the nightmare may not be over.READ MORE: Huntington Beach Mayor Pro Tem Tito Ortiz Refuses To Wear Mask, Pushing Back Plans To Resume In-Person City Council Meetings
+Neighbors said they were happy something had been done to clear the junk from the yard of the home in the 16500 block of Bircher Street, but they fear the nightmare may not be over.READ MORE: Calif.
+To Hire 1,400 Firefighters To Combat Growing Number Of Wildfires

 “It seems that some of the stuff has gone away and then come back, but we’re not sure,” James Eric, who lives across the street, said.